 I agree to complete Plan .
-I understand that failure
+I understand that failure to include any of the requirements will lower my grade.

 Signature of Parent/Guardian

 Signature of Student

 Appendix VIII

 List of Social Studies Sources/Resources/Tools

 Topics for study are unlimited, especially at the local level.
 Examples include studies of business, churches, government, people, community change, and rural and urban problems.
 Gathering information concerning one project may require distribution of questionnaires to a sample of people and tabulation of the results; another project may be based on the study of manuscripts and/or newspapers; and still another project may be based on studying the government publications of some specialized agency.
 The following are sources of information.